jeffreytse/jekyll-jeffreytse-blog/_posts/2020-01-01-english-phrase-patterns.md

 - At first glance, I’d say… However, at the end of the day, I’d say…
 - Bear out
 - Both you and I are students.
+- By all means
 - By and large
+- By no means
 - Can you tell me the definition of sth.
 - Cut both ways
 - Either you or he is wrong.